 It is timely to think about fears and stigma.
-It was world mental health day in November.
+It is world mental health day on October 10th.
 Horror film tropes include lazy uninformed ideas about people with mental health problems, dolls, scary children, and sometimes a combination of these.
-We are particularly focused on clowns at the moment, in the run up to Hallowe’en.
+We are particularly focused on clowns at the moment.
 People love to be frightened, and to frighten: the arousal of excitement is neurologically very similar to that of fear and anger.
 This is why we like rollercoasters.

 Why are we scared of clowns?
 Perhaps it is the exaggerated fixed expressions that are not changing – we read lots from someone’s face.
 Without it, we struggle to identify emotions, thoughts and intentions.
 Our amygdala (the is-it-a-threat? centre of the brain) cannot establish if there is a threat.
 People often also struggle with visible difference and people who don’t look familiar; unfamiliarity can be scary.